 index is a system tuple set.
-Its tuples contain these fields: space-id index-id index-name index-type is-index-unique [tuple-field-no, tuple-field-type ...].
+Its tuples contain these fields: id (= id of space), iid (= index number within space), name, type, opts (e.g. unique option), [tuple-field-no, tuple-field-type \ldots].

 The following function will display all fields in all tuples of index: (notice that the fifth field gets special treatment as a map value and the sixth or later fields get special treatment as arrays):